zanyarz/zodiac/README.md

 # ZoDIAC: Zoneup Dropout Injection Attention Calculation

-This repo includes the code for the old version of ZoDIAC paper.
+This repo includes the code for ZoDIAC paper.
 Preprint with DOI available at [Research Square](https://doi.org/10.21203/rs.3.rs-1798795/v1).
-Arxiv preprint version is available [here](https://arxiv.org/pdf/2206.14263.pdf).
+Arxiv preprint version is available at [here](https://arxiv.org/pdf/2206.14263.pdf).

 # Note:
-The code will be updated soon upon acceptance of the updated manuscript with updated results to publish modifications in the updated version of the work in details.
+The code base will be updated soon upon acceptance of the updated manuscript submitted to AIxSET 2024 to publish modifications in the updated version of the work in details.

 ## Requirements